ihrz/ihrz/README.md

 ## Remarks

-Any sorts of hate trowards any contributor will not be tolerated.
+Any sorts of hate trowards any contributor will not be tolerated.<br>
 Regardless of the type and the level of hate.